Nitrokey/odoo-modules/abandoned_carts/readme.md

 __How to find removable orders with draft-status?__

 go to Sales -> Abandoned Log:Abandoned Order.
 Now you can see a window like in the picture below.
-When you click on the "bin" Symbol on the right side, you can skip the order from the removing process.
-If you scoll down and can click on the red remove button, all orders will be deleted from removable orders.
+When you click on the "bin" Symbol on the right side, you can skip the order from the removing-process.
+If you scoll down and click on the red remove button, all orders will be deleted from this view.

 ![Abandoned_order](/abandoned_carts/images/2_abandoned_order.png)